 So how does all this happen?
 Auto response based on the nature of the atoms interacting.
 Many things can't merge, while carbon can merge with and facilitate mergers between many different types of atoms.
 Lucky us.
 After all, we and everything else are all just made of atoms.
 And if we look at it that way it seems more than reasonable that we should show the same traits, and we do: As below, so above.

 So are atoms conscious?
 Not likely.
 They follow their nature.
 Are they aware?
-Probably not.
-But do they feel?
+In a way, yes. .
+Tests show that atoms have a kind of quantum memory.
+Do they feel?
 What I mean is, how do they know another atom is near?
 And I don't mean know in a human sense.
 Can it feel/sense proximity?
 Well, if a stray electron binds to an atom, what does it do?
 It throws it at another atom and thus the two bond in a game of hot potato.
+Atoms/particles react to other atoms/particles in proximity as if they sense those atoms.
+What triggers that?

-But even if it doesn't sense anything, that's not the end of my hypothesis.
-One thing we can say is: reaching its lowest possible energy level is an atoms basic need, and basic needs are very involved in consciousness, as we'll see.
+One thing we can say with certainty is: reaching its lowest possible energy level is an atoms basic need, and basic needs are very involved in consciousness and everything else, as we'll see.

 Do you need a brain to be conscious?
 Yes.
 But do you need a brain to be aware?
-No. Bacteria/single cells are aware of their environment, use it, and can adapt to it.
+No. Bacteria, viruses, single cells are aware of their environment, use it, and can adapt to it.
 This has been shown clearly in several scientific studies.
 We know the very basics of biology have at least rudimentary awareness.
 No brain required.

 Plants are also definitely aware.
 Let a vine grow with nothing around to climb.
 A few weeks later place a pole a couple feet away, and watch the vine reach for the pole over the next couple days.
-It as no eyes, no brain.
+It has no eyes, no brain.
 How does it know a pole is there?
 Yet it clearly does.
+Somewhat like atoms.

 So as biology grew more complex and more and more cells merged it developed central control cells: a brain.
 The brain is needed in things that need to run or fly and navigate.
 But we say animals live on instinct/auto response.
 And that's true.
-Animals show feelings and emotions just like humans do.
+Yet animals show feelings and emotions just like humans do, and the same ones.
 They have a much more complex form of awareness than plants or bacteria.
 Some even use tools.
 But only humans have a complex language, and that makes all the difference, along with billions more neurons.

 So do humans use auto response?
 Yes.
+95 percent of the time.
 A ball is heading toward your face.
 Depending on your experience with balls you might move out of the way or catch it.
 You do this automatically without thinking about it.
 Deliberate about it and it's already hit you in the eye.
-Conscious thought is way too slow.
+Conscious thought is way too slow, as I've shown in the brain chapter.
+This is the work of the amygdala.

 What do we call this part of the brain?
 The subconscious.
-Obviously the subconscious is highly aware.
+Obviously the subconscious is highly aware and conscious.
 It triggers emotions/feelings that demand resolution.
 Then it tells consciousness what you're doing about it.
 This has also been proven scientifically by neurologists.
 The subconscious knows what you're going to do at times several seconds before it informs consciousness.

 It will also always give an auto response answer.
 A test was done on several thousand university students.
 The simple question was: A ball and bat cost a dollar and ten cents.
 The bat by itself costs exactly one dollar more than the ball.
 How much is the ball?